Which subatomic particles are found in the nucleus of an atom? | Channels for Pearson+

 Understand the structure of an atom: An atom consists of a nucleus and an electron cloud surrounding it.

-Identify the subatomic particles: Atoms are made up of three main subatomic particles: protons, neutrons, and electrons.

-Locate the nucleus: The nucleus is the central part of an atom.
+Locate the nucleus: The nucleus is the central part of the atom where most of the mass is concentrated.

-Determine which particles are in the nucleus: The nucleus contains protons and neutrons.

-Recognize the role of electrons: Electrons are found in the electron cloud outside the nucleus, not within it.
+Clarify the roles of each particle: Protons have a positive charge, neutrons are neutral, and electrons have a negative charge.
+The nucleus contains protons and neutrons, contributing to the atomic mass.

 Watch next